 Rosh Hashanah is a powerful and transformative holiday, from the inspirational and poetic prayers we recite to the powerful and incisive blast of the shofar.
 This experience, however, cannot be fully embraced in a safe and healthy way without preparation, and for that, we have the month of Elul preceding the High Holidays.
 We encourage you to take this month to fully embrace and engage with your past with courage.
 It is only by building better selves that we can build a better world.

 Yom Kippur, the day of atonement, can be a challenging subject for a lot of people.
-For some, it is a chance to make resolutions, accepting the past and committing to a better future.
+For some, it is a chance to make resolutions, accept the past, and commit to a better future.
 But for those struggling with mental illness, this process of self-criticism and introspection can be devastating to their mental health.
 Therefore, we all must do our best to cultivate self-acceptance and, above all, self-forgiveness, in a healthy and collected manner.